 As many companies felt the squeeze of COVID’s effect on their industry, they had to make tough choices.
 Many highly qualified professionals suddenly became available, adding greater depth to the short-term talent pool.
 And, with the advent of remote work, the talent pool also grew wider because location is no longer a limitation.
-Companies that have a work-anywhere mindset are in a highly advantageous position when it comes to new hires.
+Companies that have a work-mobile mindset are in a highly advantageous position when it comes to new hires.
 But to capitalize on the importance of talent pipeline your company needs to stand out.

 We’ve all heard of the “talent pool,” the ocean of prospective employees companies post job listings to in hopes of one, or several, great candidates.
 The “talent pipeline” is potential new hires that are a step closer to filling the vacant role.
 Could be they have the right certifications and necessary experience to take on the job.
 Perhaps their resume is one of the handful that stood out.
 They could also be an employee within the company who is familiar with the job, or has exhibited the skills necessary to fill it.